cityofaustin/Residential-Permitting/_projects/deck.md

 #### 3. Floor Plan

-Your floor plan of your proposed deck must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, or an expeditor.
+Your floor plan of your proposed deck must be drawn to scale either by hand or on the computer and can be prepared by you, your architect or engineer, or an expeditor.
 If possible, use graph paper to make drawing to scale easy for your.
 Include details such as any support beams and handrails on the plan.

 ![](/uploads/versions/shed-floorplan-good---x----1500-1100x---.jpg)